Time to Mobilize

 Clients and servers need to work in harmony to insure a performant, reliable experience for the user.
 We are lucky to live within a mature ecosystem of frameworks and libraries that aim to solve many of the common problems with building large scale web applications.

 As a developer, you can do yourself a favor by following many of the best practices outlined in this article.

 Your applications will grow and scale gracefully while leaving you sane and free of stress!

-YOUR APP.
+YOUR CODE.
 NEW.
 AGAIN.